BioJulia/Bio.jl/docs/src/man/structure.md

 ## Spatial calculations

-Various functions are provided to calculate spatial quantities on proteins:
+Various functions are provided to calculate spatial quantities for proteins:

 | Command              | Returns                                                                                         |
 | :------------------- | :---------------------------------------------------------------------------------------------- |